Greater Winnipeg Water District Aqueduct: Planning and construction

+Opening and beyond

 On 29 March 1919, water from Shoal Lake arrived at the McPhillips Street reservoir and distribution to the City of Winnipeg began on 5 April 1919.
+The opening ceremony for the aqueduct was performed by Edward, Prince of Wales on 9 September 1919.

 As a result of steadily increasing demand for water, construction of a booster pumping station adjacent to the Greater Winnipeg Water District's surge tank in St. Boniface was completed in 1950.
 This station allowed the District to fully develop the capacity of the existing works and to increase the flow to the City of Winnipeg from 30 to 42 million gallons per day.
 The station was equipped with three 20 million gallons per day pumping units with electrically controlled switchgear and electrically operated discharge valves.
 This was the first major addition to the District's aqueduct since the original works were completed in 1919.

 In 1954, the District completed a direct 16 inch diameter pipe connection between the aqueduct and the Municipality of St. Vital, the cost being borne between the District and St. Vital.
 A pumping station was paid for and operated by St. Vital.

 Equipment to fluoridate the water supply was installed at the aqueduct intake and operations commenced on 28 December 1956.

+In June 2019, a road to serve the Shoal Lake 40 reserve was completed and officially opened.
+Residents of Shoal Lake 40 living on the peninsula between Indian and Snowshoe Bays were initially land-locked by the channel conveying water to Snowshoe Bay, and the water in Snowshoe Bay was often not potable.

+The Shoal Lake 40 First Nation community had proposed developments but they were cancelled in the interest of protecting the watershed.
+In lieu of these cancelled developments, a trust fund for the First Nation was set up, to which both the City of Winnipeg and the Province of Manitoba both contribute to.